GOFUVI/hf_eolus_geo_tools/docs/aggregation.md

   --profile my-aws
 ```

-Behavior:
+Behavior (step‑by‑step):

-- Downloads the dataset from S3 (excluding Athena result folders) to a temp dir.
+- Sync down: Downloads the dataset from `s3://<bucket>/<prefix>` to a temporary working directory under `--log-dir` (excludes `query_results/*` and `*_athena*/*`).
+Aborts if no data files are found to avoid accidental deletion.
-- Runs `merge_parquet.py` to ensure one file per partition directory and `add_geoparquet_metadata.py` to add GeoParquet metadata (encoding auto‑detected: WKB/WKT).
+- Merge per partition: Runs a Dockerized Python step that executes `merge_parquet.py` (PyArrow) to produce exactly one file per directory:
+  - Partitioned datasets (Hive style, `key=value/`): emits `value.parquet` in each partition directory.
+  - Non‑partitioned datasets: emits a single `data.parquet` at the root.
+  Files are merged without re‑partitioning the schema; ordering is not guaranteed and should not be relied upon for time series.
+- Add GeoParquet metadata: Executes `add_geoparquet_metadata.py` to write the `geo` metadata block into each file:
+  - Declares `primary_column` (default `geometry`, configurable via `--geometry-column`).
+  - Sets `encoding` (WKB or WKT, auto‑detected), `geometry_types`, CRS (CRS84), and a dataset/partition bbox computed robustly.
-- Syncs back to S3 and, if `--partition-cols` is set, runs `MSCK REPAIR TABLE`.
+- Sync up and repair: Syncs the working directory back to S3 with `--delete` to replace small files.
+If `--partition-cols` is provided, runs `MSCK REPAIR TABLE <db>.<table>` so Glue discovers the final partition layout.

+Practical notes:

+- Space and safety: Finalization rewrites objects under the target prefix.
+Ensure no concurrent writers and that you have sufficient local disk space (roughly the dataset size) for the temporary copy.
+- Performance: Consolidation significantly reduces per‑query file open/close overhead in Athena/Presto, often cutting costs and latency for wide scans.
+- Geometry column name: Use `--geometry-column` if your geometry field is not `geometry`.
+- Region and logs: Uses region `eu-west-3` by default; logs are written to `<script>_<table>.log` under `--log-dir`.

 ## Utilities